 Section 20.
-Ad Hoc Statewide Domestic Violence Fatality Review Committee of the Illinois Criminal Justice Information Authority Board.
-The Ad Hoc Statewide Domestic Violence Fatality Review Committee of the Illinois Criminal Justice Information Authority Board is hereby created to provide guidance, leadership, technical assistance, research, and other supports to the regional domestic violence fatality review teams in carrying out their responsibilities under this

-Act, and to serve as a statewide resource for addressing domestic violence related fatalities and near-fatalities as well as other forms of abuse connected to domestic violence.
+Illinois Domestic Violence Fatality Review Commission.
+The Illinois Domestic Violence Fatality Review Commission is hereby created to provide quidance, leadership, technical assistance, research, and other supports to the regional domestic violence fatality review teams in carrying out their responsibilities under this Act, and to serve as a statewide resource for addressing domestic violence related fatalities and near-fatalities as well as other forms of abuse connected to domestic violence.

 Section 25.
-Membership of the Statewide Committee.
+Membership of the Commission.

-- (a) The Statewide Committee shall consist of the following voting members and nonvoting ex officio members.
-The voting membership shall have racial, ethnic, gender, and geographic diversity and include the following: - (1) Four members of the General Assembly as follows: 2 members of the Senate, one member appointed by the President of the Senate and one member appointed by the Senate Minority Leader; 2 members of the House of Representatives, one member appointed by the Speaker of the House and one member appointed by the House Minority Leader. - (2) One member of the Governor's policy leadership team appointed by the Governor. - (3) Up to 20 public members designated by the Board Chairperson, including: - (A) Four members representing different regional review teams established under this Act, or at-large members in accordance with subparagraph (I) if 4 regional review teams have not yet been established at the time of appointment. - (B) Two members representing statewide, regional, or local organizations that advocate on behalf of survivors of domestic violence.
+- (a) The Commission shall consist of the following voting members and nonvoting ex officio members.
+The votina membership shall have racial, ethnic, gender, and geographic diversity and include the following: - (1) Four members of the General Assembly as follows: 2 members of the Senate, one member appointed by the President of the Senate and one member appointed by the Senate Minority Leader; 2 members of the House of 23 Representatives, one member appointed by the Speaker of offenders.

-- (C) Two members who are domestic violence survivors, one of whom may be a family member of a victim of domestic violence related fatality or near-fatality. - (D) Four social service providers representing different geographic areas of the State whose significant purpose is to provide services to survivors of domestic violence. - (E) Two social service providers who have significant experience working with domestic violence offenders. - (F) One physician licensed by the State whose State practice focuses on emergency medicine. - (G) One member of the Illinois Association of Chiefs of Police recommended by the Association Director or President. - (H) One member of the Illinois Sheriffs' Association recommended by the Association Director or President. - (I) Three at-large members who have substantial expertise and experience in the response to or prevention of domestic violence and domestic violence related fatalities and near-fatalities, or a related skill or expertise.
+1 the House and one member appointed by the House Minority 2 Leader.
+3 (2) One member of the Governor's policy leadership 4 team appointed by the Governor.
+5 (3) Up to 19 public members appointed by the Governor, 6 including: 7 (A) Four members representing different regional 8 review teams established under this Act, or at-large 9 members in accordance with subparagraph (I) if 4 10 regional review teams have not yet been established at 11 the time of appointment.
+12 (B) Two members representing statewide, regional, 13 or local organizations that advocate on behalf of 14 survivors of domestic violence.
+15 (C) Two members who are domestic violence 16 survivors, one of whom may be a family member of a 17 victim of domestic violence-related fatality or 18 near-fatality.
+19 (D) Four social services providers representing 20 different geographic areas of the State whose 21 significant purpose is to provide services to 22 survivors of domestic violence.

+(E) Two social service providers who have

+(F) One physician licensed by the State whose

+significant experience working with domestic violence
-(b) The following, or a designee, shall serve as nonvoting ex officio members of the Statewide Committee: the Lieutenant Governor; the Secretary of Human Services; the Director of Public Health; the Attorney General; the Director of the Illinois State Police; the Director of Children and Family Services; the Director of the Illinois Criminal Justice Information Authority; the Director of the Office of the State's Attorney Appellate Prosecutor; the Director of the Office of the Administrative Office of the Illinois Courts.

-Section 30.
-Statewide Committee terms of members; vacancies.
+- 1 State practice focuses on emergency medicine. - 2 (G) One member of the Illinois Association of 3 Chiefs of Police recommended by the Association 4 Director or President. - (H) One member of the Illinois Sheriffs' Association recommended by the Association Director or President. - (I) Three at-large members who have substantial expertise and experience in the response to or prevention of domestic violence and domestic violence related fatalities and near-fatalities, or a related skill or expertise. - (b) The following, or a designee, shall serve as nonvoting ex officio members of the Commission: the Lieutenant Governor; the Secretary of Human Services; the Director of Public Health; the Attorney General; the Director of the Illinois State Police; the Director of Children and Family Services; the Director of the Illinois Criminal Justice Information Authority; the Director of the Office of the State's Attorney Appellate Prosecutor; and the Director of the Office of the State Appellate Defender. - 22 Section 30.
+Commission terms of members; vacancies. - 23 (a) Terms of the original voting members shall be 24 staggered as follows: one-half shall be appointed for 2-year 25 terms and one-half shall be appointed for 3-year terms.
+The